 Gut and Diabetic Friendly Egusi Stew Recipe by Deborah

-Food can be a powerful expression of love.
-When couples with a chronic condition, it can be one of the most wholesome ways to care for a loved one.
-In honour of Diabetes Week, we invited Deborah from @firstserve to share a recipe very close to her heart from her country, Ghana, West Africa inspired by her mother-in-law.
-Deborah’s mother-in-law is diabetic, so this recipe is adapted to her needs.
-As a result, it's delicious, spicy, full of flavour, antioxidants, fibre, and greens AND helps you regulate your blood sugar.
+Deborah managed to popularize the egusi trew recipe from her country, Ghana, West Africa inspired by her mother-in-law.
+Deborah’s mother-in-law is diabetic, so this diabetic recipe is adapted to her needs.
+As a result, it's delicious, spicy, full of flavor, antioxidants, fiber, and greens, AND helps you regulate your blood sugar.
+Egusi seed is generally the white melon seed which is rich in natural antioxidants like vitamin E and carotene.

 This diabetic-friendly dish is called egusi stew in Ghana, West Africa.